OCA/reporting-engine/report_substitute/readme/USAGE.rst

 #.
 Go to 'Actions' / 'Reports'

 #.
-Select the desired report you want to substitute
+Select the desired report you want to 'Substitution Rules'

 #.
 In the substitutions page add a new line